-The esteemed Amgen Tour of California recently picked Lake Tahoe for its 2011 Stage 1 and Stage 2 legs.
-Although cancelled due to a fluke snowstorm, the Tour has successfully introduced the world to what locals have known for years – nothing beats biking in North Lake Tahoe.
+The esteemed Amgen Tour of California passes through Lake Tahoe for its Stage 1 and Stage 2 legs.
+The Tour has successfully introduced the world to what locals have known for years – nothing beats biking in Lake Tahoe.

 Whether you’re tearing it up via a thousand dollar-plus road bike around Lake Tahoe’s scenic 72-mile shoreline, maneuvering the dirt tracks on a steep uphill to Twin Peaks on the West Shore or kicking it along Incline Village’s Lakeshore Drive with your toddler who has just graduated to training wheels, there is a trail especially for you.

 For Lance Armstrong wannabes, locals recommend the Rainbow Bridge route.